2022 Scottish local elections

 The 2022 Scottish local elections were held on 5 May 2022, as part of the 2022 United Kingdom local elections.
 All 1,226 seats across all 32 Scottish local authorities were up for election and voter turnout was 44.8%.

 Compared to the previous elections of 2017, the Scottish National Party (SNP) gained seats and maintained its position as largest party in local government, winning 36.9% of the seats available.
 Scottish Labour (winning 22.9% of seats) gained seats, whilst the Scottish Conservatives (who won 17.5%) lost many seats, being displaced by Scottish Labour as the second-largest party.
 Independent candidates also lost seats, whilst the Scottish Liberal Democrats and the Scottish Greens increased their vote share and gained seats across Scotland.

 At the 2017 election, no council was won by an overall majority of any party.
 In the 2022 election, the SNP increased its vote share and secured an overall majority on Dundee City Council, whilst Labour won overall control of West Dunbartonshire Council.
 Scottish Conservative leader Douglas Ross blamed his party's bad results on the partygate scandal.

 The Alba Party and Scottish Family Party ran candidates in around 100 seats each but failed to win any.
 The Rubbish Party and West Dunbartonshire Community Party held their singular seats, whilst the British Unionist Party gained their first seat from the Conservatives.

 Background

-The last election was in 2017, which was held five years after the 2012 election, instead of four was changed in order to avoid clashing with the 2016 Scottish Parliament election.
+The last election was in 2017, which was held five years after the 2012 election, instead of four, in order to avoid clashing with the 2016 Scottish Parliament election.

 Boundaries Scotland have conducted a review of electoral arrangements for six councils under the terms of the Islands (Scotland) Act 2018.
 The Scottish Parliament's Local Government Committee accepted the new boundaries in Na h-Eileanan an Iar, North Ayrshire, Orkney and Shetland, but recommended against approval of the changes in Argyll and Bute and Highland.